carmonalab/pyucell/README.md

 Have a look at the [documentation][] section; you may start from a [basic tutorial][] or explore [some important pyUCell parameters][]

+For a comparison with the R version of UCell on the same scanpy test data, see [this notebook](https://carmonalab.github.io/UCell_demo/UCell_anndata.html)

 ### Get help

 Please address your questions and bug reports at: [UCell issues](https://github.com/carmonalab/pyucell/issues).